7/28/2020

 Michael Singh

 And of the data computers.
-I missed the first one with questions.
+Data computers.
+I missed the first part of the questions.
 Okay.
 Yeah.
 Okay.
+Okay.
 Go ahead.
-Yeah.

 speaker

-So just finishing up where the need for high frequency and high precision.
-And as I said, there's only one or two other players out there.
-It's very difficult market to penetrate.
+Yeah, so just finishing up, where the need for high frequency and high precision, and as I said, there's only one or two other players out there.
+It's a very difficult market to penetrate.
 But here again, we believe we're very well positioned to move into it over the course of the next three to five years.

 speaker